 Since 2000, monitoring using hoop nets has been conducted in the lower 13.57 river kilometers (rkm) of the Little Colorado River (LCR) to estimate abundance and track trends in abundance of the endangered humpback chub (Gila cypha), and to monitor other fishes.
 These monitoring activities occurred during the spring and fall seasons.
-The LCR continues to be dominated by native fish species, comprising 91 percent of fish captures since 2000.
+The LCR continues to be dominated by native fish species, comprising 92 percent of fish captures since 2000.
 Closed Chapman Petersen mark-recapture methods and catch per unit effort data were used to estimate either absolute or relative abundances of humpback chub of various size classes.
 Between 2000 and 2006, adult humpback chub (≥200 mm) maintained stable but low abundances of <3,000 individuals during the spring and fall seasons.
-From 2007 to 2014, abundance of adult humpback chub significantly increased, and remained at elevated levels throughout this period (~4,000 to 7,000 individuals).
-In 2015, both the spring and fall abundances of adult chub in the LCR significantly declined for reasons unknown.
-Spring abundance estimates of sub-adult humpback chub (150-199 mm) were more variable than adults, but have also increased since 2006, with annual abundances ≥1,000 fish since 2007.
+From 2007 to 2014, spring abundance of adult humpback chub significantly increased, and remained at elevated levels throughout this period (~4,000 to 7,000 individuals).
+Fall abundances of adult humpback chub were also generally elevated during 2007-2014, but to a lesser extent.
+In 2015 and 2016, both the spring and fall abundances of adult chub in the LCR were depressed compared to the 2007-2014 timeframe.
+The reason why is uncertain, although it may be because a larger portion of the population has remained in the mainstem during the past two years.
+Alternatively, depression in recruitment could be causing a real decline.

+Spring abundance estimates of sub-adult humpback chub (150-199 mm) were more variable than adults, but have also increased since 2006, with annual abundances ≥1,000 fish during 2007-2014, after which they have declined to <1,000 fish.
 Smaller size classes of humpback chub (<150 mm) displayed significant annual variation, thought to be related to the LCR hydrograph.